Skip to content

 Getting started

-Le Bureau is free during beta: full Linux desktop, 2 vCPU, 4 GB RAM, 20 GB persistent storage, no credit card.
+Le Bureau is free during beta: full cloud desktop, 2 vCPU, 4 GB RAM, 20 GB persistent storage, no credit card.
 Sign up at lebureau.talentai.fr, create a workspace, and launch a desktop.

-Related reading: cloud desktops for AI agents, why sandboxes are not enough.
+Related reading: E2B alternatives for a full desktop, cloud desktops for AI agents, why sandboxes are not enough.

 Got questions? contact@talentai.fr